PhiVault/PhiVault--RAINBOW/readme.txt

  for malicious activities.

  Note : -
-          The Powerful Simple tool once run , had massive damage of file and program include system use at your own risk.
+          This Powerful Simple tool once run , had massive damage in file and program include system use at your own risk.

 Thank You.